Best Cappuccino Makers of 2021: Our Top 5 Choices (for home use)

 This nifty little machine has a high-pressure pump that helps maintain consistency, while the simple setup provides both brewing convenience and a frothing wand, enabling you to whip up a cappuccino in no time.

 And did we mention it’s small?
 Because it is.
 Very small.
 As in, under a foot in every direction, which makes it the perfect size to fit snuggled up on your counter.
 For a full explanation of all the benefits, check out our more thorough review here.

 This next unit screams both affordability and convenience.
 In fact, you’ll barely need any formal instructions for the Mr. Coffee Cappuccino Maker, as this super automatic machine does almost everything for you!
 Once the portafilter is set, the rest of the process is as simple as the push of the cappuccino button.
 The machine automatically brews the coffee and froths the milk for you, providing the drink quickly and with minimal hassle.

 If you’re looking for a way to cut down on the time spent going to the cafe but you don’t want to learn how to be a barista yourself, the convenience of this machine is a major plus.
 It even comes with a recipe book, equipping you with a host of different drink ideas.

 This is a small machine, too, coming in at just over a foot in height, so it should fit on your counter without any overhead issues.

-#3.
-The Gaggia Classic Semi-Automatic Espresso Maker
+3. Gaggia Classic Pro Semi-Automatic Espresso Maker – For Intermediate Brewers

 This is the first machine on our list that begins to move you out of the realm of the beginner, into the more nuanced stages of your espresso journey.

-The Gaggia Classic is a semi-automatic espresso maker that comes backed by the quality of a good company (and a 1-year warranty).
+The Gaggia Classic Pro is a semi-automatic espresso maker that comes backed by the quality of a good company (and a 1-year warranty).
 But, more importantly for your barista skills, it also gives you more control over the process.

 This machine is narrow and shallow, but it’s over fourteen inches high, so make sure to measure for space!

 The Breville BES870XL is an incredible mid-range option that will challenge your barista skills by giving you much more control over the process, but still deliver an incredible cappuccino.
 You can get all the details about how this machine works as an espresso machine in our review here.
 However, here are the essential points to consider when it comes to cappuccinos in particular.

 Once you’re ready to take on the challenge of making cappuccinos yourself, this semi-automatic espresso machine will both develop your skills and increase the quality of your cappuccinos.
 Its 360-degree swivel-action steam wand is also designed to help you make your cappuccinos, lattes, and other coffee beverages as easy as pie.

 Not only that, but the machine is truly quality made.
 It’s hard to find anything that compares at this price range.
 It feels like a high-end machine without hurting your wallet.
 The unit is quite a bit bigger than the others we’ve seen so far, and is particularly tall, standing at nearly 16 inches, so make sure you have enough room on your counters!

 This machine is the perfect blend of excellent craftsmanship and affordable pricing, and the world knows it.
-It’s as popular as espresso machines get!
+It’s as popular as espresso machines get.

 This one is for the hardcore espresso fans who want the ultimate quality cappuccino whenever they wish.

 The Picobaristo is a super automatic machine that delivers excellent quality cappuccinos along with a vast array of other coffee options.
 It allows you to personalize your drink settings to your own preferences, too!
 You can tweak anything from the volume of milk to the shot length or temperature, and save your preferred settings for next time.
 Simply put, it is a very high-end automatic cappuccino machine.

 And, more than any other machine on this list, this one does the work for you.
 All you have to do is sit back and relax while everything from grinding and brewing the espresso to frothing the milk is done to perfection.

-Like the Mr. Coffee model (review #2), it also has a removable, plug-in carafe that allows you to store the milk in the fridge between uses.
+Like the Mr. Coffee model above it has a removable, plug-in carafe that allows you to store the milk in the fridge between uses.
 And it’s efficient, too, delivering up to 5,000 cups before needing to be descaled.

 When it comes to size, though, this super automatic is not small.
 In fact, it comes in at nearly 17 inches tall!
 So you’ll want to make sure you have clearance before you pop it up on the counter.

 While these models are each excellent options for the best cappuccino maker in their own way, our choice for the best cappuccino machine for the home is the Breville BES870XL Barista Express Espresso Machine.

 This machine answers the needs of both beginners and experts alike, bringing incredibly high quality to both the manufacturing and the brewing process itself.
 It’s also a semi-automatic, which allows you to remain a part of the process.